Using the Magnifying Glass

 - Import the cropped photograph into a circle that is the same size as the lens.
 Refer to this FAQ for the techniques for importing the photograph.

 If you will be "magnifying" a part of a data-driven chart or other graphic on a slide, you'll need save the graphic as a picture.
-Click here to review this technique as it is described in the Chart of the Month for April 2009.
+Click here to review this technique as it is described in the Power Chart for 'Cropped Photo Collage Technique'.
 Then follow the steps below:

 - Bring the newly created picture onto the slide